OurDigitalWorld/hocrmod/README.md

 This project also includes the _cleanhocr.py_ script which we use to filter _hocr_ files based on a confidence level.
 This is sometimes useful with the _psm_ for _sparse text_ options, where the results can include content not captured by other settings.
-None of these options seem to capture the page number in the scenario here.
+None of these options seem to capture the page number in the scenario here, but the _sparse text_ options can often make a difference for other types of missed text.
 The parameters are as follows:

 ```
 usage: cleanhocr.py [-h] [-f FILE] [-c CONF] [-l LANG] [-n] [-t TITLE]